Tonywilson1211/P3_The_Movie_Quiz/README.md

 1.
 Bug: Console would not clear entirely in all instances despite use of os.sys('clear')
-Solution: The use of os.system('printf "\033c"') was found to be an effective reaplcement.
+Solution: The use of os.system('printf "\033c"') was found to be an effective replacement.

 ## Deployment